AlexInABox/chess-g4/README.md

 Objective of this project is to implement the game Chess while learning object-oriented programming with Java/Kotlin.

-Chess is a game of skill for two players, each of whom moves 16 figures according to fixed rules across a board consisting of an eight-by-eight pattern of squares.
+:chess_pawn: Chess is a game of skill for two players, each of whom moves 16 figures according to fixed rules across a board consisting of an eight-by-eight pattern of squares.
 Victory depends on concentration and intuitive vision.
 It is often called the royal game.

 The chessboard is a miniature battlefield, and the opposing armies are called white and black.
 Each consists of eight